astral-sh/docs/site/uv/concepts/resolution/index.md

 This error occurs because installing both `extra1` and `extra2` would result in installing two different versions of a package into the same environment.

-The above strategy for dealing with conflicting extras also works with dependency groups:
+The above strategy for dealing with conflicting optional dependencies also works with dependency groups:

 pyproject.toml